collapsed-stacks/atheism/questions/1742/how-can-an-atheist-answer-lewis-s-trilemma.md

 - posted by: [DampeS8N](https://stackexchange.com/users/-1/587-dampes8n) on 2011-01-04
 - score: 1

-<p>Should Lewis have approached me with this, after I made the blunder of admitting that Jesus actually existed and that he was a great man.</p>
+Should Lewis have approached me with this, after I made the blunder of admitting that Jesus actually existed and that he was a great man.

-<p>"I am trying here to prevent anyone saying the really foolish thing that people often say about Him: I’m ready to accept Jesus as a great moral teacher, but I don’t accept his claim to be God.
+"I am trying here to prevent anyone saying the really foolish thing that people often say about Him: I’m ready to accept Jesus as a great moral teacher, but I don’t accept his claim to be God.
 That is the one thing we must not say.
 A man who was merely a man and said the sort of things Jesus said would not be a great moral teacher.
 He would either be a lunatic — on the level with the man who says he is a poached egg — or else he would be the Devil of Hell.
 You must make your choice.
 Either this man was, and is, the Son of God, or else a madman or something worse.
 You can shut him up for a fool, you can spit at him and kill him as a demon or you can fall at his feet and call him Lord and God, but let us not come with any patronising nonsense about his being a great human teacher.
 He has not left that open to us.
 He did not intend to. ...
-Now it seems to me obvious that He was neither a lunatic nor a fiend: and consequently, however strange or terrifying or unlikely it may seem, I have to accept the view that He was and is God."</p>
+Now it seems to me obvious that He was neither a lunatic nor a fiend: and consequently, however strange or terrifying or unlikely it may seem, I have to accept the view that He was and is God."

-<p>I would reply:</p>
+I would reply:

-<p>I stand corrected sir.
+I stand corrected sir.
 As you say, part of what makes a man great are his intentions, and if he were an evil liar, his intentions must have been ill.
 Some of these ill effects could have been holy wars in his name, or the burning of witches.
-Clearly these things have never happened.</p>
+Clearly these things have never happened.

-<p>Or, as you say, if he were a lunatic, his words could not make such wonderful sense.
-Nothing is so clear and lucid as the concepts of trinity, and the assertion that one must eat of his literal body and blood to commune with him.</p>
+Or, as you say, if he were a lunatic, his words could not make such wonderful sense.
+Nothing is so clear and lucid as the concepts of trinity, and the assertion that one must eat of his literal body and blood to commune with him.

-<p>The only possible option that is left is that his assertion that he was the son of God himself must be a fact.
+The only possible option that is left is that his assertion that he was the son of God himself must be a fact.
 Because he certainly didn't mean he was a son of God, which was the common parlance of the day.
-Nor was his mother merely a young woman, that was clearly not what the Bible meant by using a word that means either a virgin or a young woman.</p>
+Nor was his mother merely a young woman, that was clearly not what the Bible meant by using a word that means either a virgin or a young woman.

-<p>No, of these three options, only the last makes any sense.
+No, of these three options, only the last makes any sense.
 Clearly.
-Don't you agree?</p>
+Don't you agree?

 ## Answer 1970